openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

   -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process -loop                 Optional.
+The input must be a single image, a folder of images or anything that cv2.VideoCapture can process --loop                Optional.
 Enable reading the input in a loop -m_en M_ENCODER, --m_encoder M_ENCODER
                         Required.
 Path to encoder model -m_de M_DECODER, --m_decoder M_DECODER